0b10010010/MotorlabMBD/README.md

 When external mode is deployed, response is corrupted every time the board communicates with Simulink (speed control response has disturbance with certain period).
 Examining with oscilloscope, frequency of the loop dipped to 5kHz from 10kHz at 115200 baud rate.

+Once the model is built with external mode interface, it cannot be undone.
+With the mode disabled, the model will still build as external mode (bug).

 # TODO

   &#10060; plant bandwidth?</br>